HartmannLab/UELer/dev_note/batch_export.md

 - Exports for all three modes (Full FOV, Single Cells, ROIs) are supported end-to-end (image files written and matching requested settings).
 - Exports are cancellable and do not block the main viewer UI.
 - Tests cover core functionality and CI runs them (basic unit tests + a small integration smoke test).

+  - [ ] Implement the PDF gallery output as an optional output format for ROI batches, where individual ROI images are placed into an arrayed PDF (one ROI per page or arranged in a grid).
+Each ROI entry in the PDF should include its own scale bar (if requested) and caption/metadata (ROI id, source FOV, export settings).